Education

 The Traveling Education Programs can be tailored to fit any age group and are available to various audiences, including public libraries, civic groups, retirement homes, and service organizations.

-Thanks to Marion Soil and Water Conservation District and their generous support, the Traveling Education Programs can be free to schools and school-affiliated groups if a Traveling Program Scholarship Application form is submitted.
+Thanks to the Marion Soil and Water Conservation District and their generous support, the Traveling Education Programs can be free to schools and school-affiliated groups if a Traveling Program Scholarship Application form is submitted.

 Other groups will be charged $45 per program.
 In addition, any Group doing the Build a Nest Box program will be charged $10 per nest box to cover the cost of materials.